 How Does Your State Stack-Up?

 One of the best ways to improve United States recycling statistics is to start at the state level and filter down to the community level and home level.
 The more responsibility taken at lower levels in the recycling chain, the better the national outcome will be.
-Most states provide recycling statistics of some sort, such as those found on the website for MT.gov or your state's recycling page.
-These websites provide you valuable information about recycling programs, statistics, ideas and ways you can help make a difference.
-Consumer interest is a great way to get recycling programs started in your community.
-Most state recycling websites offer ideas and a contact list for communicating your ideas and concerns.
+Consumer interest is a great way to get recycling programs started in communities.